Niknuby/CSCK541_EMA_GroupB/README.md

 - By using the encryption key the data can now be decrypted
 - Dependent on the serilisation method chosen the data will then deserialise
 - Data is then saved to file

+## Testing
+- Written unit tests for the following is located under the 'tests' folder:
+  - client
+  - server
+  - serialisation
+  - encryption